John Jacob Astor: Personal life

-On September 19, 1785, Astor married Sarah Cox Todd (April 9, 1762 – August 3, 1842).
+On September 19, 1785, Astor married Sarah Cox Todd (April 9, 1762 – August 3, 1832).
 Her parents were Scottish immigrants Adam Todd and Sarah Cox.
 Although she brought him a dowry of only $300, she possessed a frugal mind and a business judgment that he declared better than that of most merchants.
 She assisted him in the practical details of his business, and managed Astor's affairs when he was away from New York.
+He and Sarah moved to a townhouse on Prince Street in New York.